 Overall, I would recommend the Pinebook Pro to users who enjoy the satisfaction of tweaking things to meet their needs.
 Similar to my best Linux distro blog post, choosing a Linux laptop will be decided based on user preference, experience level, as well as the type of experience you seek.
 I’m enjoying my time with the Pinebook Pro immensely!

-Update: Two months later, I can report that although my Pinebook Pro still sees some usage, for the most part I’ve reverted to my old laptop.
-It’s a very capable laptop for the price and I still strongly recommend ownership!
-The lack of CPU and graphics performance was the eventual deal beaker for me.
+Update – May 19th, 2020: Two months later, I can report that although my Pinebook Pro still sees some usage, for the most part, I’ve reverted to my old laptop.
+It’s a competent laptop for the price, and I still strongly recommend ownership!
+The lack of CPU and graphics performance was the eventual deal-breaker for me.
 At times loading email messages in Gmail would take ages.
 Especially those email threads with over 50 emails.
 When you hit the “expand” option in Gmail, you can prepare to wait for a long time.
-Some websites such as Reddit can be frustratingly slow.
-As such I can only recommend this laptop as a battery-life warrior for light use.
+Some websites, such as Reddit, can be frustratingly slow.
+As such, I can only recommend this laptop as a battery-life warrior for light use.

-From the start, I used and external mouse with my Pinebook Pro.
-However, two months later and I’ve had the chance to use the touch -pad for a couple of hours.
-I find it difficult to use the touch pad for small movements such as selecting text and image editing in GIMP.
+From the start, I used an external mouse with my Pinebook Pro.
+However, two months later and I’ve had the chance to use the touchpad for a couple of hours.
+I find it difficult to use the touchpad for small movements such as selecting text and image editing in GIMP.
 That said, a wireless mouse is a great workaround.

 I’m very excited to see what’s next from Pine64!
-One advantage of owning the Pinebook Pro is that I’ve learned a lot over the past two months about ARM and Pine64 which will make for a smoother transition to any future Pinebooks.
-Hopefully Debian based! ;)
+One advantage of owning the Pinebook Pro is that I’ve learned a lot over the past two months about ARM and Pine64, which will make for a smoother transition to any future Pinebooks.